qtgeo1248/MKS22X-FinalProject/README.md

 :shoe: Created the recursive binary search method needed to find whether a "word" was in a dictionary<br/>
 :goat: Changed word length in findAllWords method to 10 but have not included that in the searching based on the letters yet<br/>
 ### 5/20/19
+:shoe: I further worked on the algorithm required to create all possible words from a combination of letters.
+Yesterday, I only found all subset of letters from a given set of letters.
+Today, I was able to create all permutations of subsets of letters, which in total give all the possible words a word can be made from a given word.
 :goat: I worked on writing some of the methods for the Soup Class.
 In class, I focused on the constructor and continued to work on it at home.
 I still have a NullPointerException but am currently resolving it on another branch.
 I also added the missing parantheses to one of the methods in Word in order to make sure that testing can be done.
 Lastly, I put the folder HowWeMadeTheWords into the folder WordGame to make it easier to access words.txt so I updated the name in the Word class too. <br/>